Search waiting | Matsusada Precision

 For a DC power supply, stability is typically characterized by its performance against the following factors.
 The common English terms used in international datasheets are also provided.

-- Line Regulation The ability of the output to remain constant despite changes in the AC input voltage.
+Input Voltage Variation Line Regulation The ability to maintain a constant output voltage or current despite fluctuations in the AC input voltage.
+0.01% / V

-- Load Regulation The ability of the output to remain constant despite changes in the connected load (current draw).
+Load Variation Load Regulation The ability to maintain a constant output despite changes in the connected load impedance or current draw.
+0.02% / V

 The Importance of Stability

-A highly stable high voltage power supply or DC power supply delivers reliable and repeatable results, even during long-duration endurance tests, in environments with significant temperature fluctuations, or in applications with a varying electronic load.
-At Matsusada Precision, we consider stability a critical performance metric to ensure the long-term reliability of our products, including our high voltage amplifiers and bidirectional power supplies.
+A highly stable high-voltage power supply or DC power supply ensures reliable, repeatable results, essential for long-term testing, environments with temperature fluctuations, or varying electronic loads.
+Matsusada Precision engineers products with stability as a core performance metric, ensuring the long-term reliability of our high-voltage amplifiers and bidirectional power supplies.

-Stability is evaluated on a different axis from accuracy and precision.
+Stability is evaluated independently from accuracy and precision.

 While "Stability" as a single term is not directly defined in metrology glossaries like the VIM in the same way as accuracy and precision, its individual components are critical performance parameters.
 These components--such as drift, temperature coefficient, line regulation, and load regulation--are defined and specified in international standards for power supply performance, such as the IEC 60478 series.